Two brothers, James and William Rennie, immigrated from Scotland to the Napa Valley and purchased the property in 1885.

 A vine, like a tree, is the oldest time-measuring tool.
 In the Mayacamas, the tree becomes a forest; it stands as a natural border, an almost impassable line beyond which lies an inspiring and mysterious world.

 Cathiard Vineyard is a place with a special presence.
 We can even talk of telluric force and undoubtedly a perfect fusion between terroir and human care.
-When we see the rows of vines – with each individual plant sculpted like a bonsai – that stretch around the forest on the slopes of the Mayacamas, the words of Michel Serres come to mind, cautioning onlookers who pay little attention: “Do not cross through the vineyard like a distracted person would cross the sea; you would only see green, just as they would only see blue”.
+When we see the rows of vines – each individual plant sculpted like a bonsai – that stretch around the forest on the slopes of the Mayacamas, the words of Michel Serres come to mind: “Do not cross through the vineyard like a distracted person would cross the sea; you would only see green, just as they would only see blue”.

 Only the right combination of tools can capture the true essence of such wines.
 To elevate this expression, Cathiard Vineyard rebuilt a winery with new stainless steel, double-skin reverse small tanks, and refurbished the long horseshoe cellar in the heart of the mountain.
 Bringing savoir-faire from Bordeaux, there is also an on-site cooperage in development.